 Rare Voices Australia (RVA) was established in 2012 following a consensus call from 200 attendees at the inaugural Awakening Australia to Rare Disease International Symposium held in Fremantle, Western Australia in 2011.
 Learn more about the outcomes from the Symposium here.

 In June 2017, the themes of the Communiqué were further developed into the key advocacy and policy document, Call for a National Rare Disease Framework: 6 Strategic Priorities.
-This made the case for a nationally coordinated approach to effective rare disease policy and was presented to the Minister for Health, the Hon Greg Hunt MP.
+This made the case for a nationally coordinated approach to effective rare disease policy and was presented to the Minister for Health.
 This policy document was critical in creating momentum in rare diseases policy, particularly around the Medical Research Future Fund (MRFF) targeted investment into rare cancers and rare diseases, reforms to the Life Saving Drugs Program, and fee exemptions relating to the Therapeutic Goods Administration reforms to Orphan Drug Designation.

-In addition to our policy and advocacy work, RVA hosts the biennial National Rare Disease Summit, organises regular Parliamentary Events, provides education and mentorship support to RVA Partners, holds quarterly meetings with industry via the RVA Round Table of Companies and is the national alliance representing Australia on the global Rare Disease Day Working Group that collaboratively develops annual Rare Disease Day activities.
+In addition to our policy and advocacy work, RVA hosts the biennial National Rare Disease Summit, organises regular Parliamentary Events, provides education and mentorship support to RVA Partners, holds quarterly meetings with industry via the RVA Round Table of Companies and is the national alliance representing Australia on the global Rare Disease Day Working Group and Rare Disease Day Steering Committee that collaboratively develops annual Rare Disease Day activities.

 BUILDING A UNIFIED VOICE